linode/apl-docs/docs/for-ops/cli/known-issues.md

 ---
-slug: cli
+slug: known-issues
-title: 'Known Issues: Current Otomi CLI'
+title: Known Issues
-sidebar_label: Otomi CLI
+sidebar_label: Known issues
 ---

 The `otomi (diff|apply|sync|template)` commands are delegated to `helmfile`, which in turn delegates the deployment work to `helm`.
 Sometimes it is not clear wether the issue is from Helm or Helmfile, so we will address them together in this section.